LewieM1995/policeapp/README.md

 ## Project Description
 This Next.js application utilizes the Police API to retrieve data and generate statistics based on longitude and latitude inputs.
-It features two main pages—one for searching by coordinates (lat/lng) and another for searching by a specific police force.
-The latter includes a dynamically generated list of police forces from the API, allowing users to visualize the full data object, not just a snippet.
-This is achieved by caching the data when user requests data from the api.
+It features two main pages— one for searching by coordinates (lat/lng) and another for searching by a specific police force.
+The latter includes a dynamically generated list of police forces, a caching mechanism and dynamic routing implementation to provide a more detailed look at the data from the api.

 ## Updates for Consideration
 1.Enhanced Statistics: Introduce additional statistical features for a more comprehensive analysis.